-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported and disclosed in the Company's condensed consolidated financial statements and accompanying notes.
-These estimates are based on information available as of the date of the condensed consolidated financial statements.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported and disclosed in the Company's consolidated financial statements and accompanying notes.
+These estimates are based on information available as of the date of the consolidated financial statements.
 Management evaluates these estimates and assumptions on a regular basis.
 Actual results may differ materially from these estimates.

-The Company's most significant estimates and judgments involve the valuation of acquired intangible assets and goodwill from business combinations as well as the valuation of right-of-use and other lease related assets.
+The Company's most significant estimates and judgments involve the valuation of right-of-use and other lease related assets and income taxes.